yuliang-shi/trme/README.md

-# trmd: Triple Robust Estimation for Missing Data
+# trme: Triple Robust Estimation for Missing Exposure
 **Goal: Estimate the causal effect of the exposure on the outcome when the exposure is missing at random (MAR).**

 Method: we develop simplified triple robust (TR) estimator to adjust for both missing and confounding issues in the observational studies.
 The new estimator contains TR robust properties, i.e. it can achieve consistency if the "**one of two models**" condition satisfies, which means *if the missingness model is correct, we require either the treatment or outcome model to be correct; or if the missingness model is wrong, but the outcome model is correct, we require either the imputation or the treatment model to be correct.*